ChirilusDenis/fizica-computationala/README.txt

 1.The first problem was the simulation of a balisctic missle, with regards to air resistance,  thrust produced by the rocket and the changing mass of the rocket.

-2.The second problem was the simulation of 3 bodies,  tied with elastic bonds.
+2.The second problem was the simulation of 3 bodies,  tied with elastic bonds and calculating their movements.

 3.The third problem was the simulation of a pendulum, using the lagrangian to calculate the pendulum's position.